OpenRobotLab/PointLLM/README.md

 - [x] Add evaluation codes.
 - [x] Add gradio demo codes.

+Community contributions are welcome!👇 If you need any support, please feel free to open an issue or contact us.
+- [ ] Support Phi-2 LLM to make PointLLM more accessible to the community.
+- [ ] Support Chinese LLMs like InternLM.

 ## 🔗 Citation

 If you find our work and this codebase helpful, please consider starring this repo 🌟 and cite: